wangziqi2013/wangziqi2013.github.io/_posts/2019-01-19-delegated-persist-ordering.markdown

 Ideally, the persistence order would be identical to the memory consistency order (i.e. the order that memory operations become visible to other processors), such that programmers do not have to learn another set of reasoning rules for persistence order.
 This order is called Strict Persistency.
 In practice, enforcing this property using sync barriers (called "Strict Ordering", SO) introduces non-negligible overhead on several aspects.
-First, SO is overly restrictive that it also forces the processor to wait for the completion of persistence operations using pcommit (or clwb), which is not required in strict persistency.
+First, SO is overly restrictive, being that it also forces the processor to wait for the completion of persistence operations using pcommit (or clwb), which is not required in strict persistency.
 This is because currently the NVM controller write queue does not know the ordering requirement from the processor, and hence may schedule operations in the write queue arbitrarily for better performance (e.g. taking advantage of inter-bank parallelism).
-Second,
+Second, the pcommit instruction unconditionally stalls the processor until the NVM write queue is drained.
+If other applications in the system also writes to the NVM, pcommit has no way to know which operations belong to which process or thread, and must wait for all of them.
+This is unnecessary if different applications run different tasks in the same system.
+Finally, the clwb instruction is expensive.
+Dirty cache lines with exclusive permissions will transit to shared state after the write back.
+On the next write operation to the same cache line, a coherence bus transaction must be performed to regain the exclusive permission, which introduces some extra latency on the critical path.
+Besides,